|

 The tornado relief fund has received more than

-retirees donated more than $72,000 of that figure.
-Employee contributions
+and retirees donated more than $72,000 of that figure.
+Employee

-from all Ohio GM locations to the GM Care and Share
+contributions from all Ohio GM locations to the GM Care and

-are called upon to give with resources they never thought they
+people are called upon to give with resources they never thought

-had - that includes our employes and retirees affected by the
+they had - that includes our employes and retirees affected

-storm who had the fortitude to begin rebuilding their lives right
+by the storm who had the fortitude to begin rebuilding their

-away, and those who gave of themselves to help them.
-As co-chairmen
+lives right away, and those who gave of themselves to help them.

-we have seen that even a tragedy such as this tornado could not
+As co-chairmen we have seen that even a tragedy such as this

 Many tornado victims felt strongly about the